treasure-data/treasure-boxes/scenarios/cdp_campaign_management/README.md

 ##### session_model: allowable_time_to_cv

 Specify N for "within N hours retroactively from the conversion."
 The unit is specified in hours.
-The above example specifies 240 hours (10 days).
+The above example specifies 24\*7 hours (7 days).
+The default is 24*10 hours (240 hours, 10days)

 #### utm_names